cyanoger/ProBrushSliders/README.md

 # Compatibility

-Krita in both Qt5 and Qt6 is supported thanks to the conditional check.
+Krita in Qt5 (version 5.x.x) is supported.
+Qt6 (6.x.x) is considered but not yet checked.
+Easy to fix/add if anything.
+TBD.

 # Installation